hetalang/heta-compiler/export-formats.md

 ### Known restrictions

-- `CSwitcher` is not supported and will be skipped.
-- `DSwitcher` does not work for dynamic (ode variables) Records.
 - `Infinity`, `-Infinity`, `NaN` values is not supported
 - boolean operators like `and`, `or`, etc. are not supported